Skip to main content

 Discovery with Microsoft LAPS

-This password can then be looked up on demand via an AD LDAP query and is often used to support scripted actions that iterate through lists of AD member servers.
+This password can be looked up on demand via an AD LDAP query and is often used to support scripted actions that iterate through lists of AD member servers.

 Resources: